twinfoundation/api/packages/api-models/docs/overview.md

 # GTSC API Models

-Contains models and classes for use with APIs.
+Contains models for use with APIs.

 ## Installation